kyverno/chainsaw/website/docs/collectors/events.md

 ## Configuration

+!!! tip "Reference documentation"
-The full structure of the `Events` resource is documented [here](../apis/chainsaw.v1alpha1.md#chainsaw-kyverno-io-v1alpha1-Events).
+    - The full structure of the `Events` resource is documented [here](../apis/chainsaw.v1alpha1.md#chainsaw-kyverno-io-v1alpha1-Events).

+### All namespaces

+When used with a namespaced resource, it is possible to consider all namespaces in the cluster by setting `namespace: '*'`.

+## Usage examples

 ### Single event